Should I set up a PAF or give directly to charity?

-In this short case study, Antonia Ruffell explains how a giving structure can help grow your philanthropic dollar, allowing you to give more money to charities over the long term.
+This short case study explains how a giving structure can help grow your philanthropic dollar, allowing you to give more money to charities over the long term.

 Jennifer and Peter (not their real names) had always been generous with giving money to charity but had never considered establishing a giving structure.
 Then, after a significant windfall, they started to wonder if a PAF might make sense?
 They were in the fortunate position to have $10 million they wanted to invest over two years but weren’t ready to give that full amount directly to charities.